tosorakim/Game-App-Optimization/README.md

-# game-app-optimization
-How to optimize the game app

 # Introduction
 It's an iOS game app raw data.
 It's included postback events which in-app game environment.
 You can get the real mobile game raw data!